 What causes nosebleeds?

 The nose is a part of the body rich in blood vessels (vascular) and is located in a vulnerable position protruding on the face.
 As a result, trauma to the face can cause nasal injury and bleeding.
 The bleeding may be profuse, or simply a minor complication.
 Nosebleeds can occur spontaneously when the nasal membranes dry out and crack.
 This is common in dry climates, or during the winter months when the air is dry and warm from household heaters.
 People are more susceptible to a bloody nose if they take medications that prevent normal blood clotting (warfarin [Coumadin, Jantoven], clopidogrel [Plavix], aspirin, or any anti-inflammatory medication).
 In this situation, even a minor trauma could result in significant bleeding.

 - Allergic and non-allergic rhinitis

-Use of blood thinning medications
+- Use of blood thinning medications

 - Hormonal changes during pregnancy may increase the risk of nosebleeds.